 Data creation through the synchronization resolver should be approached with tremendous caution.
 In most cases, the data model is complex, and mimicking the creation of data as seen through the web interface requires the creation of several connected instances (See the Introduction to Basic CRUD Operations for a description of the differences between the view and data models).
 Failure to correctly create and connect all of the necessary instances and object can result in data corruption or instability, but the option to create is still included as a last resort.

-The left panel lists all data types in the system
+The left panel lists all data types in the system.

-Right-click the desired type from the list and select "Create"
+Right-click the desired type from the list and select "Create."

-A new tab opens with the create form for the selected data type
+A new tab opens with the create form for the selected data type.

-Fill in the form
+Fill in the form.

-Click “Apply”
+Click “Apply.”

 An Example of creating a new Spray team